Summary

 • Regularly validate third-party security measures before releasing API keys to avoid breaches.

-A Denial of Service (DoS) attack disrupts cloud or mobile services by overwhelming shared resources like CPU, RAM, or network bandwidth.
-Ineffective cloud resource management prevents access to the service, creating downtime.
+A Denial of Service (DoS) attack targets cloud or mobile services by flooding shared resources, such as CPU, memory, or network bandwidth, causing them to become overloaded.
+Poor resource management worsens the impact, leading to service disruptions and downtime.

 Possible solutions:

-• Use flow analytics to detect and redirect malicious traffic to a mitigation device.
+• Implement flow analytics to identify and reroute suspicious traffic to dedicated mitigation systems.

 Possible solutions:

-• Manual classification of IP is essential, as automated systems are insufficient for detecting risks.
+• Manual classification of Internet Protocol (IP) addresses is essential, as automated systems alone are often insufficient for accurately detecting potential risks.

 • Identify and quantify risks with a comprehensive threat model.